A probabilistic approach to drift estimation from stochastic data: Conclusions

-\paragraph{Networked dynamical systems} One of the extensions of our technique was for high dimensional systems with sparsity, as described in Section \ref{sec:sparse}.
-One of the most important examples of such systems are networked dynamical systems.
-The description of such systems involve (i) a vector field governing the dynamics of each cell; (ii) an adjacency matrix $\mathbb{A}$ describing the coupling between cells.
-Another future direction of research is to devise a similarity transform on $\mathbb{A}$ which creates a sparse matrix.
-Then the techniques of Algorithm \ref{algo:3} would become applicable.

 \paragraph{Out-of-sample extensions} The technique that we presented provides a robust estimation technique for the drift.
 The reason it is well suited to a general nonlinear and data-driven technique is the use of kernel methods.
 The downside of kernel methods is the difficulty in extending the function beyond the compactly supported dataset.
 Thus our technique provides a good phase-portrait, but it may not be reliable as a simulator or alternative model to the true system if the latter is chaotic and high dimensional.
-The issue of out of sample extensions \citep[e.g.][]{VuralGuillemot2016out, PanEtAl2016out} and topological containment \citep[e.g.][]{kaczynski2016towards, Mrozek2021creating} of simulation models is separate from the preliminary task of estimating the vector field close to the system.
+The issue of out of sample extensions \cite[e.g.]{VuralGuillemot2016out, PanEtAl2016out} and topological containment \cite[e.g.]{kaczynski2016towards, Mrozek2021creating} of simulation models is separate from the preliminary task of estimating the drift.
 This is yet another important area of development.